 Littattafan soyayya (books of love) are half-political, half relationship advice and cautionary tales.
 The writers brave book-burning censorship and go on to become leaders in their communities, promoting literacy among women and empowering Hausa girls to read in a language they can connect with.
 A well-written novel can teach young women to dream big, and persuade mothers to keep their daughters in school.

-Nigeria Ever After playfully explores the controversial lives of these romance writers, and their plans to kickstart a long-overdue sexual revolution in Northern Nigeria.
+Nigeria Ever After playfully explores the lives of these controversial romance writers, and their plans to kickstart a long-overdue sexual revolution in Northern Nigeria.